-Let us go back to the idea of a two-dimensional oscillation.
-The $E = ma^2\omega^2 = mc^2$ is intuitive: the energy of any oscillation will be proportional to the square of (i) the (maximum) amplitude of the oscillation and (ii) the frequency of the oscillation, with the mass as the proportionality coefficient.
+However, that doesn't answer the more fundamental question: what does it all mean, really?
+We will just offer a few remarks here, which may or may not help us to further develop our understanding of the matter-literally!
+Let us first do some more thinking about the nature of that $E/m = c^2$ result.
+The idea of a two-two-dimensional oscillation is intuitive enough.
+It's the intuition behind the $E = ma^2\omega^2 = mc^2$ equation, really: the energy of any oscillation will be proportional to the square of (i) the (maximum) amplitude of the oscillation and (ii) the frequency of the oscillation, with the mass as the proportionality coefficient.
 At the same time, we should wonder: what could it possibly mean?

 This question is difficult to answer.
 Is there any other idea - we mean: other than the idea of a two-dimensional oscillation - to explain the Zitterbewegung?
-We do not see any.
-We explored the basic ideas in our papers and, hence, we will not dwell too much on it here.
-We will only make one or two remarks below which may or may not help the reader to develop his or her own interpretation of what might be going on in reality.
+We do not see anything obvious but, as mentioned, we can offer a few remarks which may or may not help the reader to develop his or her own interpretation of what might be going on in reality.